 Saàdi (Abu Mohammad Muslih Ibn Abdullah Saàdi Shirazi

-Saadi (Sa῾of) of Shirāz whose full name is Abu Mohammad Mosharraf Al-Din Mosleh Ben Abdallāh Ben Mosharraf, known under the pseudonym of Saadi, was born in Shiraz in the 1184.
-This poet, writer and celebrated Iranian speaker has names such as: "Afsah Al-motakallemin", Master of eloquence, "Sheikh Ajall", Great Sage and is the author of immortal works such as "Bustān" (The Orchard) and “Golestān" (Il Roseto).
+Saadi (Sa῾of) of Shirāz whose full name is Abu Mohammad Mosharraf Al-Din Mosleh Ben Abdallāh Ben Mosharraf, known under the pseudonym of Saadi, was born in Shiraz in 1184.
+This Iranian poet, writer and famous orator has names such as: "Afsah Al-motakallemin", Master of eloquence, "Sheikh Ajall", Great Sage and is the author of immortal works such as "Bustān" (The Orchard) and “Golestān” (The Rose Garden).

-One of the brilliant characteristics of Saadi is that from the simplest events of his life he derives a moral lesson.
-Saadi sees errors and faults, and far from any kind of malicious criticism, in his poems he tries to propose better customs and rules always keeping in mind the question of the link between man and God.
-Saadi in his works talks about his travels in Asia Central India, Syria, Egypt, Arabia, Ethiopia, Palestine and Morocco.
-Of him there are still volumes and many works but the most important are: "Golestān" in an elegant prose and in current Persian and "Bustān" in verse, on the theme of morals and rules of life and a Divān of poems containing: qasideh (single rhymes -odes), ghazal (lyrics) and robāyyāt fine quatrains.
-His works as well as Persian writers have also influenced Western ones including Walter and Goethe.
+One of Saadi's brilliant characteristics is that he draws a moral lesson from the simplest events in his life.
+Saadi sees errors and defects, and far from any kind of malicious criticism, in his poems he tries to propose better customs and rules always keeping in mind the question of the link between man and God.
+Saadi in his works talks about his travels in Asia central, India, Syria, Egypt, Arabia, Ethiopia, Palestine and Morocco.
+There are volumes and various works of him left but the most important are: "Golestān" in an elegant prose and in current Persian and "Bustān" in verse, on the theme of morality and on the rules of life and a Divān of poems containing: qasideh (mono rhyme-odes poems), ghazal (lyrics) and robāyyāt beautiful quatrains.
+In addition to Persian writers, his works also influenced Western ones including Walter and Goethe.

-Saadi had an undeniable influence on the Persian language; to the point that there is a striking resemblance between the Persian of today and the language used by the poet.
+Saadi had an undeniable influence on the Persian language; to the point that there is a remarkable similarity between today's Persian and the language used by the poet.

-His works for a long time have been the subject of study in institutions and in old schools as a source of teaching of Persian language and literature and many usual proverbs in Persian derive from his works.
-He was the first Persian poet whose writings have been translated into one of the European languages.
-The first translation of the Golestān into Italian dates back to the year 1873 and is accompanied by the explanations of Gherardo De Vincentiis and following this in the 1889 Italo Pizzi published his version of the Golestān.
-Many Persian language poets and writers have imitated his style.
+His works have for a long time been the subject of study in institutes and old schools as a source of teaching Persian language and literature, and many usual proverbs in Persian derive from his works.
+He was the first Persian poet whose writings were translated into one of the European languages.
+The first translation of the Golestān into Italian dates back to the year 1873 and is accompanied by the explanations of Gherardo De Vincentiis and following this in 1889 Italo Pizzi published his version of the Golestān.
+Many Persian-speaking poets and writers have imitated his style.

-Saadi's work later also inspired music and many of his ghazals were sung.
-In honor of Saadi, in Iran on the first day of the month of Ordibehesht, the beginning day of the composition of the Golestān, has been named "the day of Saadi".
-Many literary and cultural institutes are born under the name of Saadi and these always organize literary conferences in his name in Iran and in the world.
+Saadi's opera later inspired music as well, and many of his ghazals were sung.
+In honor of Saadi, in Iran the first day of the month of Ordibehesht, the day of the beginning of the composition of Golestān, was named "the day of Saadi".
+Numerous literary and cultural institutes have sprung up under the name of Saadi and these always organize literary conferences in his name in Iran and around the world.